Pre-startup safety review (PSSR) requirements

 What is included in a PSSR?

-The overall PSSR process is relatively simple.
-You must be able to view a system objectively if you want to review it for potential issues.
-That’s why it is recommended that someone outside of the project or operations team completes the PSSR.
+Firstly, the overall PSSR process is relatively simple.
+Secondly, you must view a system objectively when you review it for potential issues.
+Finally, that’s why someone outside of the project or operations team should complete the PSSR.

 A standard pre-startup safety review includes: